rlauer6/aws-storage-gateway/README.md

 * Creates an NFS share that can be written to in specified subnet only

-* YOUR TBD: Create subscriptions to topic if you want to do something on an object upload
+* YOUR TBD: Create a Lambda that you can subscribe to the storage gateway topic

 # Example Usage: